There’s more information about you online than you probably realize. Your hacked passwords, your address, even your credit card details.

 That’s very interesting information for a potential burglar.
 Knowing the layout, the exits and which room is which is valuable for someone looking to get in and out quickly.
 Bad news for you.

 If you haven’t already, it’s high time to secure your home the right way.
-Kim’s pick is SimpliSafe, and there are a few reasons it stands out above the rest.
+Kim’s pick is our sponsor, SimpliSafe, and there are a few reasons it stands out above the rest.
 More on that below.

 So, what can someone find out online?